1. How do I send film to Mike’s Camera?

 The Smile Club is our annual membership program, which gets you savings on everything from printing, to framing and more.
 Details can be found here:

-For film developing, members save 35% on everything, and get FREE return shipping!
-Annual membership is $24.99 for first time, $19.99 for renewal, and free with purchase of a camera, or presenting a valid student or active military ID.
+For film developing, members save 25% on everything, and get FREE return shipping!
+Annual membership is $24.99 for first time, $19.99 for renewal, and free with purchase of a camera, or active military ID.